google/comprehensive-rust/src/memory-management/welcome.md

 Today, we will cover some more advanced topics of Rust:

-* Traits: deriving traits, default methods, and important standard library traits.

-* Generics: generic data types, generic methods, monomorphization, and trait objects.
+* Memory management, lifetimes, and the borrow checker: how Rust ensures memory safety.

+* Developer Conveniences: functionality to make you happier and more productive with Rust.

+* Slices: references to ranges of memory.

 * Error handling: panics, `Result`, and the try operator `?`.

-* Testing: unit tests, documentation tests, and integration tests.

 * Unsafe Rust: raw pointers, static variables, unsafe functions, and extern functions.